-When sailing ships first plied the waters of Lake Erie, they were guided safely on their way by a lighthouse perched on the westernmost point of West Sister Island.
-Keepers operated the light until 1937, when it became automated.
-Thanks to the Coast Guard, the lighthouse and the surrounding area are now part of the designated Wilderness of West Sister Island National Wildlife Refuge, managed as a satellite of Ottawa National Wildlife Refuge.
+When sailing ships first navigated the waters of Lake Erie, a lighthouse perched on the westernmost point of West Sister Island guided them.
+Keepers operated the light until 1937 when it became automated.
+The lighthouse and the surrounding area now form the West Sister Island Wilderness in the West Sister Island National Wildlife Refuge, managed as a satellite of Ottawa National Wildlife Refuge.

 This island Wilderness rises from the water to a not-very-high point of 35 feet.
-More than 75 percent of the land is shaded by 40- to 50-foot-tall hackberry, an almost pure stand.
+More than 75 percent of the land is shaded by a 40 to 50-foot-tall hackberry trees.
 The upper reaches of the hackberry trees cradle more than 5,000 active nests that contain the eggs of great blue herons, black-crowned night herons, common egrets, and double-crested cormorants.
 A food shortage on the island sends these birds on an 18-mile round-trip flight to mainland marshes several times a day.
 Rock ledges along the island's shore provide sunning spots for many of West Sister's dense snake population.
 This island is strictly for the birds, and human visitors are not allowed to step ashore.
-You may cruise around the perimeter and view the inhabitants from a respectful distance.
-Don't forget your binoculars.
+Visitors may boat around the perimeter and view the inhabitants from a respectful distance.
+Don't forget binoculars.

 West Sister Island National Wildlife Refuge wilderness area is located 9.5 miles offshore within the Western Basin of Lake Erie.